sonatipek/emailController_py/README.md

 # Email Controller

 - E-mail controller module at Python programming language.
-- Module that checks if the entered expression is mail.
+- Module that checks if the entered expression is email.